Please note: The November course will be now be run as an online seminar.

 If you wish to undertake IUD training, but do not have the requisite skills, it is recommended to complete training in these prior to undertaking clinical IUD training.
-Some may wish to do the Doctors Certificate course, or some sections of it.
+Some may wish to do the SHQ Foundations of Sexual and Reproductive Health or FPAA Reproductive and Sexual Health course, or some sections of it.

-For those with the necessary skills, the steps to take are outlined below.
+For those with the necessary skills, the steps to take are outlined in the course structure tab.

 Recognition / Accreditation: